pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 title: A Top Car Trading Platform Chooses a Scale-out Database as a MySQL Alternative
 author: ["Chehaoduo"]
 date: 2021-01-12
-summary: Chehaoduo, the largest auto trading platform in China, migrated from MySQL to TiDB and got rid of the troublesome process of MySQL sharding and schema changes.
+summary: Chehaoduo, one of the largest auto trading platforms in China, migrated from MySQL to TiDB and got rid of the troublesome process of MySQL sharding and schema changes.
 tags: ['Database selection', 'MySQL sharding', 'MySQL compatibility', 'Scalability', 'MongoDB']
 image: /images/blog/chehaoduo-mysql-alternative-scale-out-database.png
 customer: Chehaoduo